Rocky1324/cdm_app/README.md

 1. Open the app in **Chrome** or **Edge**.
 2. Look for the **Install Icon** in the URL bar (computer) or tap "Add to Home Screen" in the menu (mobile).
 3. The app works offline (basic caching) and launches in a standalone window.

+## 🚀 Deployment
+For instructions on how to deploy the app to production, see the [Deployment Guide](deployment.md).